Ashure: The Balkans

 This dish is prepared in Bosnia and Bulgaria under the names hašure and ashoure, respectively.
+It is also popular in Albanian cuisine.

 Ingredients

 Ashure porridge does not have a single recipe, as recipes vary between regions and families.

 Traditionally, it is said to have at least seven ingredients.
 Some say at least ten ingredients must be used, in keeping with the theme of "tenth", while Alevis always use twelve.
 Among these are wheat, barley, rice, white beans, chickpeas, pekmez, date molasses, pomegranate molasses, beet juice, dried fruits like dates, raisins, currants, apricots, figs, apples and nuts like pistachios, almonds, hazelnuts, walnuts, pine nuts and sesame seeds.
 However, many renditions add orange, lemon and lime peel to add depth to the pudding.
-Anise seed, black cumin seeds, prunus mahaleb, pomegranate arils, cardamom, cinnamon, cloves, nutmeg and allspice may be used as garnish, and some variations are flavored with anise liqueur, rose water and/or orange blossom water.
+Anise seed, black cumin seeds, prunus mahaleb, pomegranate arils, cardamom, cinnamon, cloves, nutmeg, allspice and desiccated or shredded coconut may be used as garnish, and some variations are flavored with anise liqueur, rose water and/or orange blossom water.